 Plaskett Creek/Jade Cove camp out-Aug.
 16-20, 2018

-Went camping at Plaskett Creek along with some diving at Jade Cove this past Thursday to Monday (Aug.
-16-20) and what FUN it was.
+Plaskett Creek/Jade Cove trip report for Channel Islands Dive Adventures.
+The trip was on August 16 & 20, 2018 and was great as always!
 We had family, friends and made some new friends as well.
 It doesn’t get much better than that.
 Weather was very nice with some of the usual fog but nothing like it can get when it is so damp you have to wear a raincoat.

 I used to do these trips annually when I was the dive coordinator for the Channel Islands Divers and at one time we had about 70 people.
 At that time my old friend Rob Sankovich who was in the Conejo Gem & Mineral club would invite people from all the California Gem & Mineral clubs and that is why we had so many people.
 Talk about a potluck-it was HUGE!
 It was fun because we all learned new things from each other.
 Rob is the one who showed me the ropes for diving Jade Cove.
 We had LOTS of good times over the years and when I stepped down as being the dive coordinator for the scuba club I stopped organizing trips to the area.
 This is the type of thing I REALLY ENJOY so it is now time to do trips to Jade Cove as part of the CIDA line-up.